pebdev/pihole-ads-catcher/README.md

 ### Logfile ###

-If you want to check actions of the script you can access to the logfile :
+If you want to check actions of scripts, you can access to the logfile :

-	cat /var/log/ads-catcher.log
+	cat /var/log/ads-catcher-blacklister.log

 ### Known issues ###